 Most judges start the evening with a presentation of their work and discussion.
-This season only the judge is going to award scores, member voting is postponed until we decide to meet in-person.
 Our judges have many styles, interests, and backgrounds, offering members the opportunity to have their work evaluated from a range of perspectives over the course of the year.
 After the critiques, winners are announced.

 The Competition is named in honor of Club benefactor Horace Latimer (1860-1931) who provided a bequest to the Club in 1931.
 An accomplished photographer and printmaker, Mr. Latimer was a world traveler and advanced amateur photographer.
 The Club has a number of his original prints in its archives.

 Horace Latimer (1860-1931) was an independently wealthy Boston philanthropist and advanced amateur photographer, one of whose specialties was yachting photography.
 His involvement with the Boston Camera Club began well before the turn of the 20th century.
 His work is representative of the early days of amateur photographic practice, when men and women of means traveled the world with their cameras, often achieving high artistic results worthy of established professionals of the time.
 A photograph by Latimer was exhibited at the Smithsonian in 1896

 However, it was the 1931 bequest of Horace A. Latimer that truly enabled the Boston Camera Club to retain its role as the leading forum for serious amateur photography in the Boston area for the remainder of the twentieth century.
 Used initially in part to fund the purchase of 351 Newbury Street, the Club's headquarters from 1936 to 1980, Latimer's funds now ensure that the Club will continue its mission in the 21st century.